 Dal Bhat

-The most common and reasonably priced dish along the trek route is Dal and Bhat.
+The most common and reasonably priced dish along the three passes trek route is Dal and Bhat.
 This traditional meal includes rice, lentil soup (dal), and vegetables.

-Not only is dal bhat typically one of the cheaper choices on menus, but it also comes with free refills—on rice, lentil soup, and vegetables.
+Not only is dal bhat typically one of the cheaper choices on this trek route, but it also comes with free refills—to perk you up.
 It’s easy to understand why guides and porters favor this dish: “Dal Bhat power for twenty-four hours.”

 Meat

-Avoid consuming meat in the Himalayas—not due to scientific reasons—but because of how long they’ve been exposed during transport via porter backs under unpredictable sun conditions, and also because meat dishes are expensive—the risk doesn’t seem worthwhile either.
+Avoid consuming meat in the Himalayas, because you do not know how long they’ve been exposed during transport via porter backs under unpredictable weather conditions, and also because meat dishes are expensive—the risk doesn’t seem worthwhile either.
 Most Lodges offer Chicken meat while some even Yak meat.

 Water

-To fend off altitude sickness and dehydration on your long day hikes, you should be drinking water constantly on the Three Passes Trek.
-It is recommended that you bring water purifying tablets or portable water filters, which are readily available in the market.
+To fend off altitude sickness and dehydration on the three passes trek, drink water constantly.
+Bring water purifying tablets or portable water filters, which are readily available in the market.
 Water is not scarce along the trek route; you can get it from tea house taps, though you’ll usually need to ask for it.

-You can also purchase bottled mineral water at tea houses and lodges along the trek route, but it becomes pricier as you ascend.
+You can also purchase bottled mineral water at tea houses and lodges along the trek route, but it becomes pricier as you trek to higher altitudes.

 Language